 Online Poker – 3 States and Counting

-Nevada was the first US state where online poker is legal, followed by Delaware and what currently appears to be the biggest developing market, New Jersey.
+Nevada was the first state with legal online poker in the USA, followed by Delaware and what currently appears to be the biggest developing market, New Jersey.
 Although legislative action is pending in numerous other states, nothing is concrete and we don’t like making predictions – politics in America never fails to surprise.

 What’s clear is players in regulated states are now playing at safe and secure options, tax revenue is being generated, and companies who comply with local laws and regulations are finally getting a chance to enter the market.